 It is a manual/ semi-automated process in which the composite sections are manufactured by application of various layers of resin and Glass Fibers (in various forms such as surface mat, roving mat, chop-strand mat, etc.) either by Hand Lay-up or by Spray Lay-up method.

 As the name implies this is a sort of extrusion process by pulling the filaments through a resin bathtub and subsequently passing it through an extruding die and then through an atmosphere of controlled elevated temperature.
-The above process is commonly used for manufacturing rolled sections such as Angles, Channels, and I Beams, etc.
+The above process is commonly used for manufacturing rolled sections such as Angles, Channels, I Beams, etc.

 Resin Transfer Molding